sywuaa/S-MART/README.md

 ![Contributions](app/assets/images/pro/contributions.png)

-Users have the abilities to make desired contributions toward a campaign or contribute to campaign for perks they like
+Users have the abilities to make desired contributions toward a campaign or contribute to the campaign for perks they like

 ---
 ```ruby